 You can find all the relevant information for each leg of your trip in your booking confirmation email.
 In case you are traveling with more than one ferry company, please note that the boarding process may be different for each company.

-You can easily make a request for the confirmation email to be re-sent to you via My Booking.
+You can easily make a request for the confirmation email to be re-sent to you through our contact form.

 It is important to add your contact details carefully when creating your booking so that you receive all the required information afterward.

 If you haven't received a confirmation email after a successful booking, we would advise you to first check the spam/junk folders.

 In case the email address is not entered correctly, you can contact us so that we can correct it in the system and re-send you the confirmation email.